nest/nestml/doc/pynestml_toolchain/front.rst

 Although not crucial for the correct generation of a model implementation, comments as contained in the source model can be beneficial whenever an inspection of generated code is necessary.
 Here, it is often intended to retain source comments.
-As declared in `Figure 1.2 <#fig1.2>`__, the lexer hands all elements embedded in comment tags over to a different token channel.
+As declared in :numref:`simplied-grammar`, the lexer hands all elements embedded in comment tags over to a different token channel.
 Each comment is delegated to the comment channel, where all comment tokens are stored and retrieved whenever required.
 In order to extract and transfer comments from tokens